apeskinian/p4_watch-o-tron/README.md

     | :---: | :---: | :---: |
     | ![screenshot](documentation/features/addwatch/wot_feature_add_watch_mobile_placeholder.png "watch-o-tron add watch placeholder mobile") | ![screenshot](documentation/features/addwatch/wot_feature_add_watch_tablet_placeholder.png "watch-o-tron add watch placeholder tablet") | ![screenshot](documentation/features/addwatch/wot_feature_add_watch_desktop_placeholder.png "watch-o-tron add watch placeholder desktop") |

-    When you have confirmed the details are correct, the watch is added to the chosen list, and you are redirected to that list.
+    When you have confirmed the details are correct, the watch is added to the chosen list and you are redirected to that list.
 If you notice a mistake, you can click on edit to return to the input form where you can make changes.
 Also, if you decide that you no longer wish to add this watch at the confirmation stage, you can click on cancel to return to the list you were previously viewing.

 - ### Watch Action Buttons